 One benefit of Credit Sesame is that you can go back periodically and re-check your score without negatively affecting it.
-They do a ‘soft inquiry’ that won’t affect your score in the same way that a credit check from a potential creditor would.
+This is considered a ‘soft inquiry’ that won’t affect your score in the same way that a credit check from a potential creditor would.

-They’ll send you an email once a week or so with tips on improving your credit, which will always contain an offer or two.
+Credit Sesame will send an occasional email with tips on improving your credit, which will always contain an offer or two.
 This is how they’re able to offer their service for free.
 But I’ve never felt inundated with their emails.

 Step 3.
 How to Maintain a Good Credit Score

 Pay On Time